k-anne222/card-website/README.md

 5. A tool to control the game algorithm

 ## Rule of Game
-1. Receive a total of 10 cards of character and potion(booster) cards at the beginning as card distribution
+1. Receive a total of 10 cards of character and potion(buffer) cards at the beginning as card distribution
    - 7 character cards
-   - 3 potion(booster) card
+   - 3 potion(buffer) card

 2. Each player rolls the dice to decide which player goes first; they then take whatever is given on the stack i.e. sp attack / attack
    - you roll the dice only once when we start the game; just to choose which player goes first!